Cyclone Dovi (2022): Vanuatu, Norfolk Island, and New Caledonia

 On Norfolk Island, the BOM issued a tropical cyclone warning on February 11 due to the threat of strong winds and heavy rainfall from Dovi.
 A peak wind gust of 57 mph was observed on the island as Dovi passed to the west between 11 and 12 February.

 A Level 2 cyclone alert was issued on 9 February ahead of Dovi in New Caledonia.
 Along with this alert came a stay-at-home order and halting of activities.
-Flights from Air Calédonie were cancelled on 10–11 February; reception centers were setup.
+Flights from Air Calédonie were cancelled on 10–11 February; reception centers were set up.
 Schools across northern and southern New Caledonia, and the Loyalty Islands all businesses, public buildings, and schools were closed.
 Multiple evacuation centres were opened across the Loyalty Islands.
 Heavy rainfall affected the entire territory as the cyclone passed close to Le Caillou.
 In Yahoué, a landslide swept away and toppled a home on stilts.
 The mudslide also blocked a road, isolating five residences.
 Over 100 families were evacuated to a shelter in the territorial capital, Nouméa.
 Many roads in the southern part of New Caledonia were blocked by flooding, forcing motorists to be stranded for several hours.
 A peak wind gust of 96 mph was measured on the Isle of Pines.
 Meanwhile, a peak rainfall accumulation of 8.26 in was observed in Goro.
 A water release from the Yaté Dam caused at least one fatality and two injuries in southern Grande Terre on 12 February.
 As a result of the cyclone, a rescue alert was issued within the territory as the system pulled away from the region.